katieeloe/capstone1/README.md

 ![](images/pie_after.png)

-Now let's get a feel of what our pass rates look like for the two groups (those who took the course within 7 days of taking the exam, and those who didn't).
+now that I am confident in having removed those records, let's get a feel of what our pass rates look like for the when we divide the exam in the second pie chart above into two groups (those who took the course within 7 days of taking the exam, and those who didn't).

 ![](images/bar_plot_7days.png)